Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band

-As we change the value of $V= \pm 0.1V$ (equivalent to $\pm qV/E_F=1.4$), the allowed region of propagation shrinks as compared to the case for $V=0$ at finite values of $|V|$.
-In addition, the distribution of the allowed and forbidden regions becomes asymmetric on the $\phi$ axis.
-Beyond a certain angle, which is different for positive and negative segment of the $\phi$-axis, for $V=0.1V$ as well as $V=-0.1V$ there is no transmission since the entire region is forbidden.
-When $V$ is increased further in magnitude to near $V=1V$ (equivalent to $\pm qV/E_F=4.2$), for one sign of $\phi$ all solutions correspond to propagating Bloch waves whereas for the segment of $\phi$-axis that corresponds to opposite sign of $\phi$ such propagating solutions exist only over a part.
-Upon changing the sign of the $V$, the behaviour in these two parts of the $\phi$-axis get exchanged.
-This asymmetric behaviour as a function of $\phi$, as well as the reversal upon the change of sign in $V$, persist for other values of $B$.
-However, when $B$ is increased from $B=0.1T$ to $B=3T$, more forbidden zones form in between the conducting regions on the $\phi$ axis.
-All these observations are consistent with the plots of refraction angle and transmission for the double EMVP barrier given in Fig.\ref{refrac} and Fig.\ref{demvpT}.
+At $\pm qV/E_F=1.4$, the region of allowed propagation shrinks and gets asymmetrically distributed about the $\phi$ axis.
+At $\pm qV/E_F=1.4$, beyond a certain $\phi$ there is no transmission.
+When $V$ is increased further to $\pm qV/E_F=4.2$, for one sign of $\phi$ all solutions lead to propagating Bloch waves whereas for the opposite sign of $\phi$ such propagating solutions exist only over some part.
+Upon reversing $V$, the behaviour gets mirrored about the $\phi$-axis.
+This asymmetric dependence on $\phi$ as well as reversal upon the change of sign in $V$ persist for other values $B$.
+When $B$ is increased from $0.1$T to $3$T, more forbidden zones form in between the conducting regions on the $\phi$ axis.
+These results are consistent with those for a single DEMVP barrier in Fig.\ref{refrac} and Fig.\ref{demvpT}.